dsyoonstat/STATS-607-Project3/OPTIMIZATION.md

 ##### 1.2.1 Problem Identified

-The simulations are trivially parallelizable, since for `run_simulation_single` and `run_simulation_multi`, 100 repetitions are independent with each other.
+The simulations are embarrassingly parallelizable, since for `run_simulation_single` and `run_simulation_multi`, 100 repetitions are independent with each other.
 For `run_simulation_convergence_rate`, aside from repetitions, simulations for different signal-to-noise (SNR) values are also independent.
 Therefore, parallelization might give an extra boost.

 ##### 1.2.2 Solution Implemented